MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 See?
 The topological ordering automatically ignores nodes (even inputs) that do not influence the output.

-> N.B: This is a trivial (and possibly unconventional) example of sparsely-connected MLPs.
+> N.B: This is a possibly unconventional example of sparsely-connected MLPs.
 In practice, MLPs are trained fully-connected.
 I should have used a better terminology, in that these graph nodes are arbitrary functions themselves.
 But I am sure it gets the idea across.

-## Summary
+## We knew it all along, didn't we?

-Algorithms we discussed here are actually straightforward to understand if you have a view of the entire graph and you know the objective.
-The challenge in this class of computer science problems is how to express your computation in a way computers can understand, more than anything else.
-Specifically, this means:
+This exercise taught me that algorithms of this class are actually straightforward to understand if you have a view of the entire graph and you know the objective.
+The challenge lies in expressing your computation in a way computers can understand.
+Specifically:

-- Identifying a subproblem that can be recursed/iterated over.
+- How can you identifying a subproblem that can be recursed/iterated over.
 - How and when to recurse/iterate over that subproblem, and
-- Book-keeping states efficiently.
+- How to book-keep states efficiently.

 We take for granted how much our brain does this in a diffused manner.
 Luckily, with frontier language models getting better, 'talking' with computers will get easier.